We’re reader-supported. This means when you buy through links on our site, we may earn an affiliate commission.

 According to Fixr.com, homeowners spend an average of $2750 to install a 6-foot freestanding tub.
 But installing a stone Japanese soaking tub along with the freestanding faucet can cost up to $18,000.

 Japanese soaking tubs may come with a deck-mounted faucet.
 Or, they may require the purchase of a separate freestanding bathtub filler or a wall-mounted faucet.

 Read about bathtub faucet types here and get my recommendations for the best freestanding waterfall tub fillers.
 Be aware that the most durable tub fillers have a ceramic cartridge inside rather than plastic.

-11 Pros and Cons of Japanese Soaking Tubs
+11 Pros and Cons

 There are so many great advantages of having a Japanese soaking tub in your home.
 But being aware of the few drawbacks will ensure you make an informed decision.
 So let’s take a look at the pros and cons.

 The advantages of these tubs definitely outweigh the disadvantages.
 But let’s take a look:

 1. These are Deep Soaking Tubs

 A standard Japanese soaking tub is typically steep-sided, deep, and small.
 The standard size is about 27 inches (68.5cm) deep, but customized tubs range from 28 – 37 inches (71 – 94cm).